TerribleBrad/Wind-of-Kine/README.md

 ## Copy Game Folder Files

-When the installation is complete, copy the files in the `Aldrnari\Game Folder Files` folder and paste them into your Skyrim folder (with the SkyrimSE.exe and the data folder).
+When the installation is complete, copy the files in the `Streamlied Skyrim\Game Folder Files` folder and paste them into your Skyrim folder (with the SkyrimSE.exe and the data folder).
 [HERE](http://prntscr.com/124984m).

 ## Pagefile in prevention of memory crashes